tunkytime/frontend-take-home/README.md

 ## Potential Improvements

-#### Query Params

-Persist query params in the URL on the users and potentailly roles tab.
-This would enable users to reload the page and see an unchanged view.

 #### React Context for State Management

 Create context for the roles table, similar to what I created for the users table.
 This would enable adding more features to the roles table.